Why are meetings so important?

 Meetings are an integral part of most office workers' day-to-day work.
 Certain employees come together to discuss work-related issues or other issues, usually with the boss's participation.

-Often, however, the participants are dissatisfied afterwards: "Once again wasted hours in meaningless meetings and the real work remains" - so many employees think.
-This is mostly because the meeting was poorly prepared or unprofessional.
-How it works better, read here.
+However, the participants are often dissatisfied afterwards: “Again, hours are wasted in senseless meetings and the actual work stops” - this is how many employees think.
+Most of the time this is because the meeting was poorly prepared or led unprofessionally.
+Read here how to do it better.

 Step 1: Does that really have to be?